codebar/tutorials/html/lesson5/tutorial.md

 `background: url(path/to/image)`

 You can also set multiple background images, specify their dimension, position and attachment.
-To set multiple backgrounds, you simple need to specify them separating them by commas.
+To set multiple backgrounds, you simply need to specify them, separated by commas.

 `background: url(path/to/image), url(path/to/other/image), ...`